sunilrpandey/python3/README.md

 # Notes
 ## Misc Funcs/Concepts
+- () around if/for/while is optional
+- .split(delimiter) - returns list based on delimeter
+- reversed(list) returns listiter object not list itself, so iterate to read values
+- append adds individual elm or list(whole), extend adds individual elem of list to target list
+- for k, v in d2.items():
+        print(k, v, sep="->", end=",")
+- dict = {x: x ** 2 for x in (2, 3, 4)}

 ### dir(obj)
 Returns all properties and methods of the specified object, without the values obj can be struct function or any other object, or even can be empty